Pen-ek Ratanaruang

 Pen-ek Ratanaruang (เป็นเอก รัตนเรือง; RTGS: Pen-ek Rattanarueang; born 8 March 1962, Bangkok, Thailand) is a Thai film director and screenwriter.
 He is best known for his arthouse work, Last Life in the Universe, and is considered to be one of Thai cinema's leading "new wave" auteurs, alongside Wisit Sasanatieng and Apichatpong Weerasethakul.
 He goes by the nickname Tom and is sometimes credited as Tom Pannet.

 Biography

 Education and early career

 Pen-ek studied from 1977-85 at the Pratt Institute in New York and worked as freelance illustrator and designer with Designframe.
 In 1993, he started work at the Film Factory in Bangkok, where he worked with Wisit Sasanatieng.
-At Film Factory, Pen-ek made several television commercials, for which he won numerous awards, including a bronze medal at the 1997 Cannes Lion Awards for a Clairol anti-dandruff shampoo spot entitled "Dance".
+At Film Factory, Pen-ek made several television commercials, winning a bronze medal at the 1997 Cannes Lion Awards for a Clairol anti-dandruff shampoo spot entitled "Dance".

 Debut film, international recognition

 He made his debut feature film, Fun Bar Karaoke in 1997.
 It's the story of a young woman named Pu whose father falls in love with a hostess girl who's the girlfriend of a mobster.
 A hitman named Noi (Ray McDonald) is dispatched to kill the father, and Pu ends up falling in love with Noi.
 Far Bar Karaoke was screened at many film festivals after its world premiere at the Berlin Film Festival.

 Pen-ek's second film, Ruang Talok 69 (6ixtynin9), is another crime comedy.
 In it, a young woman (Lalita Panyopas) finds an instant noodle box filled with money that has been mistakenly placed at her doorstep and she runs afoul of some mobsters.
 The film was Thailand's submission to the 73rd Academy Awards for Best Foreign Language Film in 1999.
 It was also screened at the Rotterdam Film Festival and other festivals.

 His third film, Monrak Transistor (Transistor Love Story), is a bittersweet Thai country music love story involving a young man named Pan (Supakorn Kitsuwon) who marries his sweetheart (Siriyakorn Pukkavesh), is drafted into the military and then goes absent without leave to pursue his dreams of being a singer.
 The film premiered at the Director's Fortnight event at the 2002 Cannes Film Festival.
 It was also submitted by Thailand to the 75th Academy Awards.

 Pen-ek served as editor for director Nonzee Nimibutr's 2003 film, OK Baytong, and was the narrator on Wisit Sasanatiang's 2004 film, Citizen Dog.
 In 2004, Pen-ek was among the artists receiving the inaugural Silpathorn Award by the Office of Contemporary Art and Culture, Ministry of Culture of Thailand.
 The award is given annually to contemporary artists.